alpacahq/alpaca-trade-api-python/README.md

 ## Base URL

 The base URL for API calls defaults to `https://api.alpaca.markets/`.
 This endpoint is for live trading.
-You can to change the base URL to 'https://paper-api.alpaca.markets' for paper trading.
-You can change by passing a url as `base_url` input to `REST()`, or using the environment variable, `APCA_API_BASE_URL` in you env file.
+You can change the base URL to `https://paper-api.alpaca.markets` for paper trading.
+You can specify the API URL with the environment variable, `APCA_API_BASE_URL`.

 The environment variable `APCA_API_DATA_URL` can also be changed to configure the endpoint for returning data from the `/bars` endpoint.
 By default, it will use